 Company culture is important knowledge to have.
 This should be the second time you’re referring to this information.
 Before even applying for a position you should research the company culture to make sure that they are a good fit for you.
 This step can be easily missed.
 We are so concerned with our performance in an interview that we forget this is our chance to interview the company as well.
 We typically spend about 25% of our weeks at work, so we better make sure it fits our personality and values before making a commitment.
 Think of a few questions to ask revolving around this idea.
 It will provide you with good feedback and in turn, will leave a good impression with the interviewer.

 - Map your route

 Now, this may seem like a no-brainer, but this will help curb your nerves immensely.
 Before you go to bed, look up where you need be.
 What time of day are you going?
 Take that into consideration when determining what route to take.
-Arrive 15 minutes early, not just because that’s what you are “supposed” to do, but because it will also calm your nerves.
+Arrive 15 minutes early, not just because that’s what you are “supposed” to do, but because this too, will calm your nerves.
 Showing up early gives you the opportunity to center yourself and have a mini pep talk before walking into an interview.
-Cool, calm, and collected, not hot, frantic, and scatter brained.
+Cool, calm, and collected – not hot, frantic, and scatter brained.

-These five tactics are all commonsense and this is not the first time you’ve heard this advice.
-This is a friendly reminder and motivator that you can, and will, nail your next interview.
+These five tactics are all commonsense, and this is not the first time you’ve heard this advice.
+This is a friendly, motivating reminder that you can, and will, nail your next interview.
 As Glinda the Good Witch of the South says in The Wizard of Oz, “You’ve always had the power.”